algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/Functional specification/FunctionalSpecificaction.md

 **maze action game**: genre of video game that involves navigating into a maze or labyrinth like environment while doing action oriented tasks.

-**DOSBox**: Using DOSBox emulator is mandatory for this project, we have to comply to the emulator requirement in order to run the game.
+**DOSbox**: Using DOSbox emulator is mandatory for this project, we have to comply to the emulator requirement in order to run the game.
 This means data consumption analysis in order for the game not to crash, code optimization...
 Understanding how the emulator works and pre-planning.

 **Emulator**: software that replicates the behavior of a specific machine, into another machine.

-**nasm**: Assembler for x86 architecture, using it to run our code in the future will be necessary.
+**NASM**: Assembler for x86 architecture, using it to run our code in the future will be necessary.

 **Assembly**: Language that we will be using, low-level and time consuming, these parameters are to take into account.